steviecoaster/InedoOps/README.md

-# InedoOps : Manage Inedo ProGet with PowerShell
+# Pagootle : Manage Inedo ProGet with PowerShell

 This PowerShell modules allows an administrator the ability to manage an Inedo ProGet instance through the use of PowerShell.
 Currently this module provides the following capabilities: